Most Stressful Life Events

 Thousands of years ago, stress kept us alive by filling our systems with high cortisol levels and adrenaline, allowing us to flee from invading animals or tribes.
 Our most stressful life situations in current times are vastly different.
 However, our bodies react similarly, which may lead to sickness.

 Richard S. Lazarus is credited with coining the contemporary stress definition.
 This is how we feel when “demands surpass the individual's ability to mobilize personal and societal resources.”
 Stress produces a bodily reaction that helps us respond swiftly and decisively, whether a simple occurrence like losing a glass or a huge stressful life event like a family tragedy.

 Our bodies should revert to a neutral condition after removing the stressor.
 This flawless biological mechanism is disrupted when we have stressful life experiences that turn into chronic stress.
 A high level of chronic stress may raise the risk of diseases, many of which are life-threatening.
 This link has been shown time and time again in studies.

 What Do You Do When You're In A Tense Situation?

 Take a minute to assess your stress level with our stress scale.

 Our bodies usually return to their normal condition after a stressful incident, but we sometimes find ourselves unable to do so.
-We may get trapped in an unbreakable cycle as a result of a difficult life experience.
+We may get trapped in an unbreakable cycle due to a difficult life experience.

-The most stressful life event for chronic pain sufferers, for instance, maybe the chronic pain itself.
-Having to deal with a chronic illness takes a toll on both the pain sufferer and their family.
+The most stressful life event for chronic pain sufferers may be the chronic pain itself.
+Dealing with a chronic illness takes a toll on the pain sufferer and their family.